SingularityIndonesia/Compose-Anti-Pattern/README.md

 I've created this repository to gather patterns that may have detrimental side effects.
 While I call them "Anti Patterns," my goal is not to categorize them but rather to collect them to form knowledge and enhance pattern recognition skills, both for identifying harmful and beneficial patterns.

 ## Contributing
 We truly appreciate your interest in contributing!
 Sharing your knowledge of patterns will be invaluable for everybody.
+Please contribute!